Travel & Accommodation

 TAXI GUARUCOOP – GUARULHOS AIRPORT (+ 55 11 2440.7070)

 A taxi co-operative that has the monopoly on taxis leaving Guarulhos International Airport.
 The queue is just outside the exit of the arrival terminal.
-You can pre-pay for the taxi at a booth in a room left to the exit, by credit card (AMEX, VISA, MASTER).
+You can pre-pay for the taxi at a booth in a room left to the exit, by credit card (AMEX, VISA, MASTER CARD).
 The amount is fixed.
-Average fare from the International Airport to the congress venue and hotels is U$ 40,00 (up to 3 people).
+Average fare from the International Airport to the congress venue and hotels is EUR 45,00 (up to 3 people).
 24hours service.

 RADIO TAXI – CONGONHAS AIRPORT (+ 55 11 3146.4000)

 A taxi co-operative that works on taxis leaving Congonhas Domestic Airport.
 The queue is just outside the exit of the arrival terminal.
-The average fare from the Airport to the congress venue and hotels is US 20,00 (up to 3 people).
-Service from 5AM to 11PM
+The average fare from the Airport to the congress venue and hotels is EUR 20,00 (up to 3 people).
+Service from 5am to 11pm.

 Transport System in São Paulo

 Taxis in São Paulo are always white and they can take special lines and speed up your trip.
 Credit Cards are often accepted but we recommend you to ask the taxi driver in advance.
 Several apps can be used to order a taxi in São Paulo and you can pay with cash or credit card.
-You can download them for Iphone or Android systems (link for information?).
+There are also App’s Cars options as Uber, 99 Taxi and Easy Tax that can be downloaded here: Google Play (for Uber, 99 Taxis, and EasyTaxi) or Apple Store (uber, 99taxi, easy taxy)

-Some of these apps can provide both services, Regular Taxi or App’s Cars.
-Bear in mind that only regular taxis are allowed to take special traffic lines.
+Bear in mind that only regular taxis are allowed to take special traffic lines (Taxi’s will make your journey faster).

 Subway / Metro

-Metro ticket in São Paulo costs BRL$ 4,30 (single fare) and the service works from 4:40am to 12am (Mon-Fri) and until 1am (Sat).
+Metro ticket in São Paulo costs BRL 4,30 (single fare) and the service works from 4:40am to 12pm (Mon-Fri) and until 1am (Sat).
 For your information, the main stations can receive more than half million people daily.
 Along Paulista Avenue there are 4 stations: Paraíso, Brigadeiro, Trianon-Masp, Consolação.

-A nice hint is downloading a map of São Paulo Metro on your smartphone (download map).
+A nice hint is downloading a map of São Paulo Metro on your smartphone by (map of São Paulo Metro).
 It can ease your way when out-and-about.

 - During the General Assembly, wear your badge all times.
 Remove your badge when away from the General Assembly area